PeggyJV/sommelier/README.md

 # pull the genesis file
 wget https://raw.githubusercontent.com/PeggyJV/sommelier/main/contrib/testnets/sommtest-1/genesis.json -O
+mv genesis.json ~/.sommelier/config

 # start your sommelier node - note it may take a minute or two to sync all of the blocks
-sudo systemctl start sommelier && journalctl -u sommelier -f
+sudo systemctl start sommelier && sudo journalctl -u sommelier -f

 # once your node is synced, create your validator
 sommelier tx staking create-validator \